garyfleming/product-engineering/estimates.md

 ---

-# Does this talk have a deadline to finish?
+# Example: Does this talk have a deadline to finish?

 ^ Given the length of my slot, I *can* go a few minutes over my imposed deadline.
 45 minute slot, gives me 2 and a half minutes of slack.
 I *might* be able to go on a few minutes into the lunch break/next slot too.
 ^ But eventually that has social consequences: you want lunch so you'll likely leave, The next session starts at some point so someone would come and get me off stage.
 And I'd probably not be invited back again.
 Rambling on doesn't help anyone.